antonpaquin/homelab/pulumi/top/azumanga/docs/nebula/README.md

 sudo nebula -config /etc/nebula/nebula.yaml
 ```

+You should see log lines with some blue text scrolling by.
+Leave the terminal running in the background.
+You are connected as long as the program is running.

 2) Now you can connect to the cluster.
 Go to http://192.168.100.102:12020

 ## Anton: how to generate configs